OmarShawky1/ACU/README.md

 1. Students (@Students):
    1. Who are @Students: Authentic admitted people who applied using one of the authentication methods in the newcomer channel in the Discord server.
-   2. What are there benefits?
+   2. What are their benefits?
       1. Find tutors for the entire right side of the aforementioned Mind Map.
       2. Ask mentors.
       3. Have access to a single channel, called life-after-grad, that provides help in everything on the left side of the aforementioned Mind Map.
       4. But all the above benefits are limited; E.g., People asking questions in Princeton Algorithms Part 1 Week 6 shall help people in Week 5 and the hierarchy goes on.
 If a student does not help like he gets help, he is warned to be banned.
 2. Trusted (@Trusted):
-   1. What/Who are @Trusted?
-They are people, that were noticed & chosen by 2+ @Trusted, for supporting the community.
+   1. Who are @Trusted?
+People supporting the community.
+They are nominated by 2+ @Trusted.
+   2. What are their benefits?
+      1. Have access to the entire left side, of the aforementioned Mind Map, in the Discord Server.
+      2. Ask unlimited questions and get exceptional answers.
-   2. How to be @Trusted?
+   3. How to be @Trusted?
-      1. Do all you can to support the community and other @Trusted will make sure of that.
-Each member is tested before enrollment.
+      1. Do all you can to support the community; Try asking "How can I help the community?" or infer it.
+Provide exceptional ideas, resources or help.
       2. Check channels where you can provide help.
 Ask us to create one if it is missing.
       3. Find and collaborate with people with mutual interests.
 For example:
          1. Find people applying for internships (in [ACU-English](https://discord.com/channels/1026170883997438112/1176583002281738301) or [ACU-Arabic](https://discord.com/channels/950993900720492574/1154362703935184956)) or applying for full-time jobs life-after-grad (in [ACU-English](https://discord.com/channels/1026170883997438112/1026170885331222553) or [ACU-Arabic](https://discord.com/channels/950993900720492574/992733648690368512)).
          2. Help people with their resumes in life-after-grad (in [ACU-English](https://discord.com/channels/1026170883997438112/1026170885331222553) or [ACU-Arabic](https://discord.com/channels/950993900720492574/992733648690368512)).
-   3. What are there benefits?
-      1. Have access to the entire left side, of the aforementioned Mind Map, in the Discord Server.
-      2. Ask unlimited questions and get exceptional answers.

 ### Services Onboarding